sentriz/cliphist/readme.md

 this will listen for changes on your primary keyboard and write it to the history.
-call it once per session - for example in your sway config
+call it once per session - for example in your sway config or else with a maximum history length of 100 (defaults to 750) `$ wl-paste --watch cliphist store --max-len 100`

 ###### select old item